aakrosh/SRTk/README.md

 # SRTk

 ## SUMMARY
-SRTk is a collection of scripts to find the split-read alignments of sequences.
+SRTk is a collection of scripts to find the split-read alignments of sequences using an inexact algorithm.
+SRTk is under active development and we hope to release it as part of a larger package in upcoming months.

 ## REQUIREMENTS
 STRBait should work on any standard 64 bit Linux environment with